neilwaynecruz/Php_Development/student-info-system/README.md

 ---

+**Developed by:**
-**Developed by:** Neil Wayne Cruz, Charlie Magne Rola, Charles Gabriel Rola, Christian Colita ,Jenero Santos 🖥️ _Information Technology Student_
+Neil Wayne Cruz, Charlie Magne Rola, Charles Gabriel Rola, Christian Colita, Jenero Santos
+🖥️ _Information Technology Students_
 📘 _For educational and presentation use only._